-Pupil Behaviour and Wellbeing Committee will consider the reinstatement of an excluded student within 15 school days of receiving the notice of the exclusion if:
+Pupil Behaviour and Wellbeing Committee will consider the reinstatement of an excluded student within 15 school days of receiving the notice of the suspension or permanent exclusion if:

-- The exclusion is permanent - It is a fixed-term exclusion which would bring the student's total number of school days of exclusion to more than 15 in a term - It would result in a student missing a public examination
+- The exclusion is permanent - It is a fixed-term suspension which would bring the student's total number of school days of suspension to more than 15 in a term - It would result in a student missing a public examination

-If requested to do so by parents, Pupil Behaviour and Wellbeing Committee will consider the reinstatement of an excluded student within 50 school days of receiving notice of the exclusion if the student would be excluded from school for more than 5 school days, but less than 15, in a single term.
+If requested to do so by parents, Pupil Behaviour and Wellbeing Committee will consider the reinstatement of a suspended student within 50 school days of receiving notice of the suspension if the student would be suspended from college for more than 5 school days, but less than 15, in a single term.

-Where an exclusion would result in a student missing a public examination, Pupil Behaviour and Wellbeing Committee will consider the reinstatement of the student before the date of the examination.
-If this is not practicable, the chair of the governing board (or the vice-chair where the chair is unable to make this consideration) will consider the exclusion independently and decide whether or not to reinstate the student.
+Where a suspension or permanent exclusion would result in a student missing a public examination, Pupil Behaviour and Wellbeing Committee will consider the reinstatement of the student before the date of the examination.
+If this is not practicable, the chair of the governing board (or the vice-chair where the chair is unable to make this consideration) will consider the suspension or permanent exclusion independently and decide whether or not to reinstate the student.